MaSe69/dssb/md/20_Python/pandas_40_columns.md

 ## Rename columns

-Specify a list of values of your liking and use these new names as the column names.
+Rename specific single columns, e.g. A to Alpha and B to Beta:

+>
+    df = df.rename(columns={'A':'Alpha', 'B':'Beta'})

+Rename all columns, by specifying a list of unique values

 >
     newColNames = ["Column_1", "Column_2", "Column_3", "Column_4"]